sakib412/fluentform/readme.txt

 And not only that, this form builder is so easy to use, even a complete beginner will be able to create and publish forms in less than 5 minutes!
 You can easily replace Contact Form 7 with Fluent Forms, since you'll get more advanced features in an easy interface.

 As responsiveness is a must for any online tool these days, Fluent Forms is developed as a 100% mobile responsive contact form builder, so that your forms look great on all kinds of devices (mobiles, tablets, laptops, and desktops).
+Moreover, this form builder is also fit with accessiblity, which is a great option for people with disability.

 Here goes a list of all the Premium features you will be enjoying in Fluent Forms: